Can You Ship Cars?

 Gather The Certificate Of Title

 Your car should have the original certificate of title to be presented to U.S. customs.
 This certificate shows the year of manufacture, the make, and the model.
-In the case that you do not have the original certificate, use a certified title.
+If you do not have the original certificate, use a certified title.
 For new cars, ensure that you have the manufacturer’s statement of origin.

 Book A Delivery Date